scriptNarwhal/OpenSim_With_LibLSLCC/README.md

 ```

-'ScriptConstantInfo' contains the reflected value of the constant from the static field/property
+**ScriptConstantInfo** contains the reflected value of the constant from the static field/property
-it was defined with, as well as a 'MemberInfo' object for the member that caused it to be defined.
+it was defined with, as well as a **MemberInfo** object for the member that caused it to be defined.
-This is so you can reflect attributes off the 'MemberInfo' if needed.
+This is so you can reflect attributes off the **MemberInfo** if needed.

 LibLSLCC uses this with its attribute framework to generate library data for registered module constants
 that it can use for syntax checking.

-LibLSLCC was already able generate library data for methods/script invocations without any changes to the 'IScriptModuleComms' interface.
+LibLSLCC was already able generate library data for methods/script invocations without any changes to the **IScriptModuleComms** interface.
-This is because the 'Delegate' class has a property named 'Method' which points to the class method the delegate was created from.
+This is because the **Delegate** class has a property named **Method** which points to the class method the delegate was created from.
-Attributes from the original class method are reflected off 'Delegate.Method'.
+Attributes from the original class method are reflected off **Delegate.Method**.

-These delegate's are taken directly from 'IScriptModuleCommsGetScriptInvocationList()' and library data is generated for each method.
+These delegate's are taken directly from **IScriptModuleComms.GetScriptInvocationList()** and library data is generated for each method.

 ScriptConstantInfo's public members are defined as: